cxrodgers/ArduFSM/MultiSens/README.md

    5. MultiSens.ino
    6. testMultiSens.py

-Running this protocol requires that the local computer's Arduino sketchbook library folder contain the following libraries
+Running this protocol requires that the local computer's Arduino sketchbook library contain the following libraries:
   1. chat, available at https://github.com/cxrodgers/ArduFSM/tree/master/libraries/chat
   2. devices, available at https://github.com/danieldkato/devices

-In addition, the path of the Python instance running testMultiSens.py must include the path to the module chat, available at https://github.com/cxrodgers/ArduFSM/blob/master/chat.py
+In addition, the path of the Python instance running testMultiSens.py must include the path to the module `chat`, available at https://github.com/cxrodgers/ArduFSM/blob/master/chat.py

 ###INSTRUCTIONS:
-To run this protocol, upload MultiSens.ino to an Arduino.
+To run this protocol, first upload MultiSens.ino to an Arduino.
 Then, in a command window, navigate to this directory and enter the command:

 `python testMultiSens.py`